Biskop256/IoT-desktop/README.md

 - Go into the MQTT add-on and click configure
 - Under "Topic to subscribe to" write "home/rpico/#"

 This is all the setup needed to communicate with Home Assistant, but you will also need to create some automations for the light.
-I go more into this under "The Code".
+I go more into this under "The Code" chapter.
 One very useful add-on to also have is "Studio Code Server".
 With it, you can see and edit the configuration files inside Home Assistant.

-To use the smart plug to Home Assistant you first have to connect it to your wifi.
+To pair the smart plug to Home Assistant you first have to connect it to your wifi.
 Do this by:
-- Downloading the app "Tuya"
+- Downloading the app "Tuya" on your phone
 - Put the plug in a socket and press the button until it starts blinking
 - Connect to it in the app
 - In Home Assistant go to Settings > Devices & Services > Integrations > Add integration